🏞️ The Bailiwick of Ennerdale: A Successor to the Hen Ogledd

 In the wake of conquest, colonization, and the Norman overlay of feudalism, many of the

-larger state structures.
+into larger state structures.
 But some—especially those designated as Liberties or Forest Bailiwicks—survived as anomalous pockets of independence.
-Ennerdale is one
+Ennerdale is

 Through Crown and Parliament, the Liberty, Forest, and Bailiwick of Ennerdale was ultimately sold outright in the 19th century, effectively severing it from royal oversight.